NVIDIA/nvidia-fdr/fdrtool/README.md

 $./fdrtool -ul --local_file <path/to/dump.tar.xz> --json -ld -gcr -tc "<path/to/catalog.csv>" -tu "<path/to/uri_expansion.csv>" -el "<path/to/exempt_list.yaml>" -pl "<platform_name>" -fd "<path/to/decoded_logs_dir>"
 ```
 ## Value validation report
 Value validation report is a part of fdrtool which verifies the correctness of the decoded logs.
 Only accessible in dev build.
+It does following.
+- It evaluates whether values from Redfish and FDR logs match.
+(Uses Telemetry agent's csv file & decoded logs)
+- Handles different data formats and types:
+  - Case-insensitive string comparison
+  - Boolean values (true/false converted to 1/0)
+  - Numeric comparisons
+  - Special handling for OpenBMC project values
+- Comparison results are categorized as:
+  - "Match": Values are identical or equivalent
+  - "Partial-Match": Values are numerically close but not identical
+  - "Mismatch": Values differ significantly
+- Value validation report is generated in HTML & log format.
+- We have to consider following points in value validation report:
-It uses the telemetry agent's csv file to report if the values returned by the telemetry agent and the decoded logs are the matching and if not, it reports the mismatch.
-Value validation report is generated in HTML & log format.
+  - Match Percentage: It is the percentage of parameters which are present in both the telemetry agent's csv file and the decoded logs and values are matching.
+  - Coverage Percentage: It is the percentage of parameters which are present in the FDR logs vs telemetry agent's csv file.

-In order to generate value validation report, we need to provide the following arguments:
+To generate the report, we need to provide the following arguments:
   - --vvr: Generate value validation report.
   - --ltc: Path to the telemetry agent's csv file.

 ```bash
 $ ./fdrtool -ul --local_file ./tmp/HMC_UNK_SN1332124050115_10242024_041533.tar.xz --json -ld -vvr -ltc "<path/to/telemetry_agents_output.csv>"
 ```

 #### Exempt list YAML file
 Exempt list YAML file contains the list of parameters (TGUID/ParamClass) that are exempted from being considered in coverage and value validation report.
 It is a YAML file with the following format:
 ```yaml